-You are now at a crossroads in your life and the decisions you make will probably influence the whole course of your career.
-You have the opportunity to enter the Associated Sixth Form which offers a wide range of both new and familiar subjects and has a proven record of academic success.
-Most students will go on to obtain degrees, higher qualifications, apprenticeships or management training; the rich variety of positions achieved by last year's leavers is printed towards the end of this prospectus.
-Ahead of you lies an exciting challenge which involves the discovery of academic individuality, freedom and responsibility, new friends and differing religious ideas.
-You will have to work hard, while being encouraged to lead a full and varied life.
+The decisions you make now will probably influence the whole course of your career.

+You have the opportunity to enter the Associated Sixth Form which offers the widest possible range of courses, has a proven record of academic success and will allow you to meet and work alongside other students from all around the local area and beyond.
+Most students will go on to obtain degrees, higher qualifications, apprenticeships or management training.
+Ahead of you lies an exciting challenge which involves the discovery of academic individuality, freedom and responsibility and the development of fresh new friendships.
+You will have to work hard, while being encouraged to lead a full and varied life and to be involved in your local community.